stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

 openrisc in our [De0 Nano tutorials](https://openrisc.io/tutorials/de0_nano/).
 Please refer to the tutorials if you would like to follow up.

-Some notes about getting the De0 Nano development environment up again:
+Some notes about what I had to figure out when getting the De0 Nano development environment up again:

  - OpenOCD versions after 0.11 no longer work with OpenRISC and it's adv_debug_sys debug interface.
-   OpenOCD will connect over the USB Blaster JTAG connection but requests to write and read fail with CDC failures.
+   Never versions of OpenOCD will connect over the USB Blaster JTAG connection but requests to write and read fail with CDC failures.
  - While debugging the OpenOCD issues I verified our simulated JTAG connectivity which uses OpenOCD to connect over